AbdAlghaniAlbiek/Assignment_Frontend/README.md

 pnpm run dev
 ```

+---

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

-You can test backend server on this url [http://localhost:8000/products](http://localhost:8000/products)

 ## Project Explanation